arifulislamnaval/arifulislamnaval/README.md

 <a href="https://linkedin.com/in/islam-mdariful"><strong>LinkedIn</strong></a>
 </p>

+---

 ## About Me

-Senior Naval Architect & Marine Engineer with **17+ years of experience** delivering **40+ naval, government, and commercial newbuilding projects** from concept design to commissioning.
+Senior Naval Architect & Marine Engineer with **17+ years of experience** delivering **40+ naval, government, and commercial newbuilding projects** across the complete shipbuilding lifecycle—from **concept design and structural engineering to production, construction support, sea trials, and commissioning**.

-Expertise in **ship design, structural engineering, stability, production engineering, project engineering, and class compliance**, ensuring compliance with **IMO regulations** and **classification society rules**.
-Proficient in **Maxsurf, AVEVA Marine, Rhino3D, AutoCAD, and ANSYS**, with extensive experience in design review, construction support, engineering coordination, and multidisciplinary project delivery.
+Experienced in **ship design, structural analysis, hydrostatics, stability, production engineering, design management, and classification compliance**, ensuring adherence to **IMO regulations** and **classification society requirements**.
+Proficient in **Maxsurf, AVEVA Marine, Rhino3D, AutoCAD, and ANSYS**, with a proven ability to coordinate multidisciplinary teams and deliver safe, efficient, and production-ready engineering solutions.

-Open to international opportunities in **ship design, shipbuilding, offshore structures, classification, and marine engineering**.
+**Seeking international opportunities in ship design, shipbuilding, offshore structures, classification, and marine engineering.**

 ## Key Highlights